simonesilvestroni/m2m-website/_pages/about.md

 {: .list-hr }
 - First name is pronounced `see-mow-nay`.
-- Born and raised in Italy, I moved to the UK in 2011, enjoying the process of integration with a different culture.
+- Born and raised in Italy, I moved to the UK in 2011, enjoying the process of integrating with a different culture.
 - My favourite bass player is Andy Rourke.
 - The moniker _Minutes to Midnight_ [does not come from Iron Maiden]({{ site.url }}/about/name-and-logo/).